hailey129/Employee-Attrition-Project/README.md

 **Recommendations:**

-Proposed strategies like wellness programs and flexible work arrangements, projected to reduce attrition rates from 16% to 10%.
+Proposed strategies like wellness programs and flexible work arrangements, projected to reduce attrition rates from 16% to 10%, relying solely on the monetary factor.

 **Key Findings:**